CyberSecurityUsingDeepLearning/CyberSecurityUsingDeepLearningTechniques/README.md

 How to Test:
 =============
-Install application .APK file on user device
+Install application app-release.apk file on user device.
 After successfully installtion you can register the application with new user information.